RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q21).
 How to create stories in Tableau?

-Ans:- Basically, there are many ways to create stories in Tableau. every stories which we are creating can be based on a different view or dashboard, or the whole story may be based totally on the same visualization, simply seen at specific stages, with unique marks filtered and annotations delivered. you can use stories to make a commercial enterprise case or to truly narrate a series of events.
+Ans:- Basically, Tableau has many ways to create stories.
+Every story we create can be based on a different view or dashboard, or the whole story may be based totally on the exact visualization, simply seen at specific stages, with unique marks filtered and annotations delivered.
+You can use stories to make a commercial enterprise case or narrate a series of events.

 1. Click on the new story tab.

-2. Within the lower-left nook of the screen, choose a length to your story. pick out from one of the predefined sizes, or set a custom length, in pixels.
+2. Choose a length for your story within the lower-left nook of the screen.
+Pick out from one of the predefined sizes, or set a custom length in pixels.

-3. Through default, your story gets its name from its sheet call.
-To edit it, double-click on the name. you may also change your name’s font, color, and alignment. click practice to view your modifications.
+3. Your story gets its name from its sheet call.
+To edit it, double-click on the name.
+You may also change your name’s font, color, and alignment.
+Click practice to view your modifications.

-Ans:- TreeMap is a visualization that organizes records hierarchically and shows them as a fixed of nested rectangles. the dimensions and colorings of rectangles are respective to the values of the facts points they challenge. parent rectangles might be tiled with their baby factors.
+Ans:- TreeMap is a visualization that organizes records hierarchically and shows them as a fixed of nested rectangles.
+The dimensions and colorings of rectangles are respective to the values of the facts pointing to the challenge.
+Parent rectangles might be tiled with their baby factors.

-Ans:- Here is a list of a few Tableau Products that you should have an extensive knowledge about as these are the most essential and frequently asked Tableau Interview Questions -
+Ans:- Here is a list of a few Tableau Products you should know extensively about and might help you in tableau developer interview questions., as these are the most essential and frequently asked Tableau Interview Questions -

 1. Tableau Reader